 We encourage you to volunteer for the preschool.
 Every August, positions on the Preschool Board of Director’s will be open to parents.
 Serving on the Board is an excellent way to get involved in your child’s education.
 Positions open to parents include Secretary, Property & Equipment, Fundraising, Publicity, and Parent Involvement & Communication.

 Fundraising events provide money for additional equipment and supplies for your child.
 While you are not required to help with the fundraisers, your assistance is appreciated and directly contributes to the success of our program.
 We typically have multiple fundraisers throughout the school year.

 Arrival and Dismissal Procedures

-· At dismissal, please sign your child out and you child will be released to you at the classroom door.
-You child will ONLY be released into your custody or the designated person(s) listed on the registration form.
+Parents enter the building and sign OUT their child.
+At 12:00 the classroom door will open and children will be released individually.
+Your child will ONLY be released into your custody or the designated person(s) listed on the registration form.